ademuanthony/near-swap/README.md

 - Consider using a dedicated RPC provider (Alchemy, QuickNode, Helius) for better performance

 **"invalid private key"**:
+- Ensure the environment variable specified in `private_key_env` is set correctly
-- Ensure the private key is Base58 encoded (Solana standard format)
+- The private key must be Base58 encoded (Solana standard format)
 - Export from wallet: Phantom (Settings > Export Private Key) or Solflare
+- Verify: `echo $SOLANA_PRIVATE_KEY` (or your configured variable name)
 - From CLI: `solana-keygen pubkey /path/to/keypair.json` to verify
 - Private key should be a long Base58 string (not JSON array format)